awsdocs/amazon-chime-administration-guide/doc_source/restore-phone.md

 # Restoring deleted phone numbers<a name="restore-phone"></a>

-You can restore deleted phone numbers from the **Deletion queue** for up to 7 days after they are deleted\.
+You can restore deleted phone numbers from the **Deletion queue** for up to 7 days after you delete them\.
 Restoring a phone number moves it back into your **Inventory**\.

 **To restore deleted phone numbers**